-Representative ALAN GRAYSON (Democrat, Florida): The bill does good things for people.
+ALAN GRAYSON: The bill does good things for people.
 Whether you have private insurance, whether you're covered by the government or whether you have no coverage at all, this bill makes your life better.
 I'm perfectly willing to run on things that makes people's lives better.
 I think that's a good platform to run on.

 ALLEN: Greg Allen, NPR News, Miami.